iomesh/docs/docs/deploy/setup-iomesh.md

 ```

 #### Mount Type
-In `hybrid-flash` deployment mode, IOMesh provides 2 mount types:
+In `hybrid-flash` deployment mode, IOMesh provides two mount types:

 - `cacheWithJournal`: used for performance tier of storage pool.
 It **MUST** be a partitionable block device.
-Two partitions will be created: one for `journal` and another for `cache`.
+Two partitions will be created: one for `journal` and the other for `cache`.
 Either `SATA` or `NVMe` SSD is recommended.
 - `dataStore`:  used for capacity tier of storage pool.
 Either `SATA` or `SAS` HDD is recommended.

-In `all-flash` deployment mode, IOMesh only provides 1 mount type:
+In `all-flash` deployment mode, IOMesh only provides one mount type:

 - `dataStoreWithJournal`: used for capacity tier of storage pool.
 It **MUST** be a partitionable block device.
 Two partitions will be created: one for `journal` and the other for `dataStore`.
 Either `SATA` or `NVMe` SSD is recommended.